cchiu01/CD-techTest/README.txt

 Accessibility
 - design with accessibility first-for a better user experience for all
-- How I build this website with accessibility in mind:
+- How this website is built with accessibility in mind:
 * headings to organize structure of content
 * descriptive alt text for images
 * descriptive link names